TritonDataCenter/rfd/rfd/0162/README.md

 This implementation would *not* handle the so-called "walking link" problem.
 For safety, it would only operate on metadata with `single_path` set, from a whitelisted set of accounts, or when requested by an operator to override these checks.
 (In practice, it would likely be sufficient to override the checks and scan muskie logs for snaplink creation if we're worried about that case.)

-This component could be deployed immediately to any Manta deployment to carry out safe object repair and rebalancing.

-This zone could be deployed anywhere in the Manta fleet.
+This zone (remora zone) could be deployed anywhere in the Manta fleet.
 It's not clear if it's better suited to a storage server or a metadata server.

-### Milestone M2 Direct transfer between storage zones

-The only changes with this deliverable are:

-- We add a new component to be deployed with storage zones to support direct zone-to-zone transfer of objects.
-This component might provide a single API operation to fetch an object from some other storage zone and upload the contents to the local mako.
-- The repair-and-rebalance service is modified to use this new component when present on a particular target storage node.

-To use the new behavior, we'd have to update effectively all storage zones to run the new component.

-It's an open question whether we would remove support for centralized transfer.
-The sole advantage to that approach is avoiding having to update the storage zones.
+The direct zone to zone data transfer will require and update to the storage nodes to add a component (remora agent) to manage that transfer.

-### Milestone M3 Shared storage for repair jobs
+### Milestone M2 Shared storage for repair jobs

 This milestone: